 Richard’s connection with Friends’ School Saffron Walden goes back to 1963 when he entered the first form as a day pupil, staying until the end of the sixth form in 1970.
 Subsequently, both his children have attended the senior school.

-Richard joined the Board in January 2011, and is Clerk of the Planning and Marketing Committee, Assistant Clerk of the Board, and on the Risk Assessment Group.
+Richard joined the Board in January 2011, and is Assistant Clerk of the Board, and on the Risk Assessment Group.

 Richard is a solicitor who has recently retired from a career in Local Government in Manchester and Cambridge, having previously been involved in refugee resettlement, race relations and community work in Fiji, Berkshire, London and Southampton.
 He was born in New York and has lived in the UK since 1972.
 He has been an attender at Quaker meetings since 1988 in Chester, Eccles and most recently Cambridge Jesus Lane.
 His daughter attended Ackworth (Quaker) School as a boarder from year 8 until completing her A-levels.
 At Cambridge Jesus Lane Meeting Richard is Notices Clerk and joint Records Officer and serves on the Nominations and Hospitality Committees as well as co-ordinating the Meeting’s regular Peace Vigil.